itprohelper/loganalisys/README.md

     The log table includes one entry for each time a user has accessed the site.

-On your terminal type: `python logAnalysis.py`
+On your terminal type: `python logAnalysis.py` to run this script.

 ## Views created in the database